PatCH0816/caption-driven-xai/doc/source/10_introduction.md

 - \*@sec:explainable-artificial-intelligence is focused on existing explainable AI methods.
 Their advantages and disadvantages are discussed.
 - \*@sec:contrastive-language-image-pre-training explains the contrastive language-image pre-training (CLIP) model and how it works.
 CLIP is a core component of this novel XAI method.
 - \*@sec:dataset introduces the used dataset to train, validate and test the model under test.
 Furthermore, the purposely introduced bias in the dataset is explained in detail.
-- \*@sec:standalone-resnet-model presents the selection process for a suitable machine-learning model to be fooled.
+- \*@sec:standalone-residual-neural-network presents the selection process for a suitable machine-learning model to be fooled.
 The training, validation and test splits performance demonstrate a fooled standalone ResNet model, which is a perfect candidate to demonstrate the novel XAI method.
 - \*@sec:novel-xai-method provides an overview of how this novel XAI method works.
 All involved components are explained in detail.
 - \*@sec:results evaluates the performance, which allows for a discussion on the suitability of the new XAI method for a given situation.
 - \*@sec:conclusion consolidates all ideas from the previous chapters, summarizes the gained knowledge from this project, discusses open questions and shares some advice on future approaches on this topic.